udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/lesson-4-ingesting-and-organizing-data-in-a-lakehouse/exercises/concept1-define-a-landing-zone-table-using-glue-console/README.md

 Now that you have defined a table using the glue catalog, you might want to query the table.
 Previously we had to use Spark SQL and relied on Spark schemas to query data.
 Using the glue data catalog, we can query data using Athena.

-Let's go over to Athena, and query the customer_landing_zone table.
+Let's go over to Athena, and query the customer_landing table.

+Athena uses S3 to store query results.
+Set up the location Athena will use from now going forward.

+Click the View Settings button.

+Enter the full S3 path you want Athena to save query results.
+Encryption makes it less likely that sensitive data will be compromised.
+For this exercise we will skip encryption.

-Enter a simple query like: `select * from customer_landing_zone` and click run.
+Enter a simple query like: `select * from customer_landing` and click run.

 Now that you see results, you can use any desired SQL query parameters further refine your query and analyze the data in the landing zone.